5 Common Practices of Usui Reiki

-I ignored reiki for years before I actually gave it a try.
+I ignored Reiki for years before I gave it a try.
 It seemed too mystical for me to grasp.
 I wanted “real” help; help that I could see, hear, and touch.
 Little did I know, this was the medicine that I needed the most and has had the biggest impact on my life.

 If you’ve heard about Reiki but felt like it was too far-fetched to give it a try, this information is for you.

-The practice of reiki has 5 main concepts that are similar to the mind and body practices of yoga or meditation.
+Usui Reiki has 5 main concepts that are similar to the mind and body practices of yoga or meditation.

 The Precepts

-The precepts are five positive affirmations and guiding principles of reiki.
+The precepts are five positive affirmations and guiding principles of Reiki.
 These mantras can be used in the morning, before bed, or referenced during the day as life events stir up emotions.
 A Reiki practitioner may also mentally recite the precepts when giving a session.
 The precepts were passed down through oral tradition and translated from Japanese before World War II.

 Attunements